aplteam/MarkAPL/Files/MarkAPL.md

 `MarkAPL` goes beyond the standard:

 1. According to the Markdown specification you **must** have a second row with a hyphen ("`-`") and the appropriate number of pipe symbols and zero, one or two colons (`:`) per column but `MarkAPL` doesn't require this: if there is no such row it assumes that the first row is not a row with column headers but an ordinary one.
-2. In `MarkAPL` a table can define a footer.
+2. In `MarkAPL` a table can have a footer.
 3. If a column has no `:` in its column title for defining alignment then the contents is still right-aligned in case the column contains nothing but numeric values in **all** its rows.

 Notes:
 * Leading and trailing spaces are removed from all cells.
-* Automated alignment detection based on the data type of a column can be slow with very large tables (several thousands of lines).
+* Automated alignment detection based on the data type of a column can be slow with very large tables (at least several thousands of lines).
 You are advised to specify the alignment yourself for such tables to avoid a performance penalty.

 ##### Constructing tables